river pet resort and rehab

 Special Cases at river pet resort & rehab

-Froggie has been visiting river pet resort twice a week for physical rehabilitation.
-His treatment sessions include passive range of motion exercises, balance exercises, assisted underwater treadmill walking and swimming.
+Yogi worked hard to recover by doing exercises daily at home with his family and coming to river pet 2-3 times per week for physical rehabilitation.
+His treatment sessions included passive range of motion exercises, balance exercises, low level laser, acupuncture, assisted underwater treadmill walking and swimming.
 Range of motion exercises are important to reduce stiffness of muscles ligaments and tendons which can occur in a dog that is not walking for a period of time.
-Balance exercises done on a balance ball or rocker board are useful to retrain the legs to shift left and right.
-Water treadmill walking assists the dog in re-learning a normal walking motion while strengthening the muscles.
-Swimming is used for overall strength training.
-Two months after surgery Froggie is starting to use his rear legs more and he can chase a rolled basketball for fun!
-We will continue to work with Froggie as he regains his ability to walk and play
+Balance exercises are done using a balance ball and are useful to retrain the legs to shift left and right.
+Acupuncture and low level laser stimulate nerve signals.
+Swimming is helpful for core and leg strengthening.
+Water treadmill walking assists the dog in re-learning a normal walking motion.

 Zero is a six year old neutered male Jack Russell.
 He became acutely paralyzed in December 2010 due to intervertebral disc protusion.
 He had surgery to remove disc material that was pressing on his spinal cord.
 Zero is recovering well.
 His owner works with him patiently doing daily exercises at home and walking him with a sling for support.